samihaija/mixhop/README.md

 mkdir -p ~/data && cd ~/data && ls planetoid || git clone git@github.com:kimiyoung/planetoid.git
 ```

-Then, we advice you to run the shell script which have good hyper-parameter values:
+Then, we advise you to run the shell script which have good hyper-parameter values:

 ```
 bash train_pubmed.sh